Kyle Fletcher: Don Callis Family (2023–present)

-On the July 31 episode of Collision, Fletcher defeated Rhodes in a Chicago Street Fight to win the TNT Championship for the first time.
+On the 31 July episode of Collision, Fletcher defeated Rhodes in a Chicago Street Fight to win the TNT Championship for the first time.
 This marked Fletcher's first championship in AEW.
-On August 24 at Forbidden Door, Fletcher successfully defended his title against Hiromu Takahashi.
-At All Out on September 20, Fletcher unsuccessfully challenged "Hangman" Adam Page for the AEW World Championship.
-On October 18 at WrestleDream, Fletcher successfully defended his title against Mark Briscoe.
+On 24 August at Forbidden Door, Fletcher successfully defended his title against Hiromu Takahashi.
+At All Out on 20 September, Fletcher unsuccessfully challenged "Hangman" Adam Page for the AEW World Championship.
+On 18 October at WrestleDream, Fletcher successfully defended his title against Mark Briscoe.
+At Full Gear on 22 November, Fletcher lost his title to Briscoe in a No Disqualification match, ending his reign at 114 days.
+Later in the show, Fletcher declared his entrant into the 2025 Continental Classic, where he was placed in Gold League.
+Fletcher finished the tournament at the top of his league with 9 points (beating out Kazuchika Okada in the first place tiebreaker) and advanced to the semi-finals at Worlds End on 27 December, where he was eliminated by Jon Moxley.